-After taking part in a discussion, participants will provide a rationale for keeping the Scout Oath and Law the same or changing them.
+After taking part in a discussion, learners will provide a rationale for keeping the Scout Law the same or changing it.

-SAY: Create the Topic: Having a specific objective is crucial for effectively planning a discussion as it clarifies what you aim for learners to achieve.
+SAY: Create the Topic.
+Having a specific objective is crucial for effectively planning a discussion as it clarifies what you aim for learners to achieve.
 However, this alone is not sufficient.
 A discussion question can miss the mark if it is too broad, like "How has Scouting changed the world?", or overly narrow and factual, lacking depth for debate, such as "How many points are in the Scout Law?"
 Striking a balance is key.
 For instance, a question like "Which point of the Scout Law would you remove, and what would you replace it with?" sits in the middle ground, offering ample room for dynamic discussion and exploration of differing perspectives.

-- Share your objective (which contains the discussion question) with your learners: "After taking part in a discussion, participants will provide a rationale for keeping the Scout Oath and Law the same or changing them." - Establish ground rules for discussions - Be prepared with additional questions to help prompt an active discussion - Make use of the "talk moves" shared during Fundamentals of Training for helpful strategies that keep discussions moving and engaging.
+- Share your objective (which contains the discussion question) with your learners: "After taking part in a discussion, learners will provide a rationale for keeping the Scout Law the same or changing it." - Establish ground rules for discussions. - Be prepared with additional questions to help prompt an active discussion. - Make use of the "talk moves" shared during Fundamentals Part 1 for helpful strategies that keep discussions moving and engaging. - NOTE: This topic is used as an example only, for the sake of this exercise!
+We are NOT advocating changing the Scout Law.

-SAY: Select a Discussion Format: Incorporate discussion activities in your classroom that align with your discussion goals.
-The more precise you are in task assignment, the greater the likelihood of student success.
+SAY: Select a Discussion Format.
+Incorporate discussion activities in your training that align with your discussion goals.
+The more precise you are in task assignment, the greater the likelihood of learner success.
 Explore various protocols like Think-Pair-Share, Affinity Mapping, Chalk Talk, and other structured conversation formats to enhance engagement and facilitate meaningful exchanges.